Why we urgently need a new European Parliament Diabetes Resolution

 The COVID-19 pandemic has demonstrated the impact of non-communicable diseases (NCDs) on health systems.
 The quality of diabetes (and other NCDs) prevention and management is a marker of this future resilience.

 To a greater extent than for any other NCD, diabetes prevention, management and care touch on all aspects of a national health system, making it a marker of quality, effectiveness, performance and resilience.
 Effective prevention and management of diabetes will keep users away from the healthcare system, lower costs, improve resource utilisation and contribute to health systems’ digitalisation, thereby shoring up the resilience of national healthcare systems.
 It will also improve citizens’ quality of life and reduce inequalities.
 It will benefit not just PwD and those at risk of diabetes but also all people living with, or at risk of, other NCDs and conditions.

 EU policy action lacks the required leadership.
 Policy action is not recognising the scale and urgency of the crisis

 To achieve impact on diabetes across Europe, we need stronger, strategic leadership from the EU, with an ambitious Diabetes Plan accompanied by a Diabetes Mission, with clear and fully coordinated milestones, targets and responsibilities, accompanying and leveraging the myriad excellent EU initiatives such as the Europe’s Beating Cancer Plan and the European Health Data Space, and working in close collaboration with Member States and other stakeholders.

 Read more about the rationale for a new European Parliament Diabetes Resolution:

 Events leading up to the resolution

-Click on one of the events to learn more about the agenda and register.
+Click on one of the events to learn more about the programme.